oliverhermanni/XC-Edit/README.md

 ## Getting started
 You need XC=BASIC of course.
 You can find more infos [here](https://xc-basic.net/).

 After launching XC=Edit you need to select the XC=BASIC cross compiler.
 For this go to `Edit -> Options`.
 You can choose both the master and development branch (which usually provides more functionality, but probably is less stable) as different compilers.
+Please select xcb.bat.

 In the options you also need to choose an emulator to run compiled XC=BASIC programs.
 XC=BASIC is only tested with VICE.